drfloob/ezic/README.md

 ezic
 ====
-ezic is a set of erlang utilities for the Olson timezone database files.
-See the [tz database](http://www.twinsun.com/tz/tz-link.htm) page for more information.
+ezic is an erlang libraary for working with timezones.
+It compiles the Olson timezone database files into native erlang terms, which makes timezone lookup and zone conversion very fast.
+See the [tz database](http://www.twinsun.com/tz/tz-link.htm) page for more information about the Olson database.

 Status
 ------

+2010.11.14

+ * The Zone/Rule flattening algorithm works correctly for a handful of tested zones. `ezic:local_to_utc/2` throws `ambiguous_zone` and `no_zone` errors where appropriate.
+Aside from bugs and edge cases that are sure to exist, and leap seconds, ezic is mostly functional.

 2010.11.07